colinator/zerialize/README.md

 int main() {

     // Serialize and deserialize a map in Json format.
-    // Can also be z::Zer, z::Flex, z::MsgPack, z::CBOR, more to come.
+    // Can also be z::Zera, z::Flex, z::MsgPack, z::CBOR, more to come.

     // Serialize into a data buffer.
     z::ZBuffer databuf = z::serialize<z::JSON>(